python/cpython/Doc/tutorial/controlflow.rst

     >>> sum(range(4))  # 0 + 1 + 2 + 3
     6

-Later we will see more functions that return iterables and take iterables as argument.
+Later we will see more functions that return iterables and take iterables as arguments.

 .. _tut-break: